jlpteaching/gem5-assignment-template/README.md

 make all-gem5
 ```

-**CAUTION**: the above command generates binaries that could only be run with gem5.
+**CAUTION**: The above command generates binaries that can only be run with gem5.
 Running these binaries on your host will result in multiple errors.

 ### Testing your blocked implementation